SirBisgaard/Gnomify-Ubuntu/README.md

 > **⚠️ Use this script at your own risk.**
 > It makes significant changes to your system.

-## 📋 What does the script do?

-- Updates your system
-- Removes Snap, Ubuntu session, telemetry, and bloat
-- Installs GNOME session, core apps, and tweaks
-- Sets up Flatpak and Flathub
-- Installs Papirus and Adwaita icon themes
-- Installs Firefox from Mozilla’s repo
-- Applies dark mode and modern GNOME theming
-- Cleans up and prompts for reboot

-For a detailed breakdown, [read the script](gnomify-ubuntu.sh) or run it interactively to see each step.

 ## ✅ Tested On

 This script has been tested on the latest Ubuntu releases to ensure compatibility and stability.